Nakaya-Ryo/SASPACer/README.md

 ~~~

 ## Version history
+0.3.0(18August2025)	: AdditionalContents(addcnt) was modified (changed folder name in excel from "macros" to "macro")
 0.2.3(6August2025)	: AdditionalContents(addcnt) was modified
 0.2.2(4August2025)	: Polished code in %ex2pac()
 0.2.1(29July2025)	: Changed excel engine to xlsx engine in %pac2ex()